Mental health initial assessment and referral (IAR) decision support tool

 Implementing the IAR decision support tool across the mental health sector will:

-• ensure the person is matched to care most suited to their current need, amplifying the scope of available and effective mental health services across the state
+• ensure the person is matched to care most suited to their current need

 • enable use of common language and a consistent intake process